VatsalPatel93/getting-and-cleaning-data-course-project/CodeBook.md

 * WALKING_UPSTAIRS : 2 : subject was walking up a staircase during the test
 * WALKING_DOWNSTAIRS : 3 : subject was walking down a staircase during the test
 * SITTING : 4 : subject was sitting during the test
-* STANDING : value 5 : subject was standing during the test
+* STANDING : 5 : subject was standing during the test
-* LAYING : value 6 : subject was laying down during the test
+* LAYING : 6 : subject was laying down during the test